majaszturmaj/axi_dma_linux_simple_reg_interrupt_s2mm_only/README.md

 # S2MM DMA channel with Interrupts receiving on Linux with userspace application
 An linux C application that utilizes S2MM DMA in Direct Register Mode with Interrupts to receive 10 packets of data (8 x 32 each).

+## When to use
+Use this setup when you need to transfer data from a custom AXI master data source (e.g., a counter or other streaming device) to memory via an AXI DMA, and you want to trigger data handling in your userspace Linux application using interrupts.
+This is particularly suitable for applications requiring deterministic handling of packetized data with end-of-frame signaling.

 # Hardware setup
 How to connect Processing System, AXI DMA and your data source (let's say it is a **counter with master axi interface output**) in Vivado.